Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Jumping straight to daily use without patch testing can trigger reactions.

-Sensitive skin needs a gradual introduction—even if you're excited to start seeing results.
+Sensitive skin needs a slow introduction—even if you're eager to start seeing results.

 The turmeric kojic acid soap works best as part of a complete routine.
 Here's what to pair with it: